Frederick J. Ball - General Counsel of Security Federal Savings & Loan

 On June 5, 1943, she married Robert Spurr, a research chemist, and physicist at Cleveland's National Advisory Committee for Aeronautics (NASA).
 Unfortunately, Bob was diagnosed with brain cancer and died on June 18, 1959.

 She met Bobb Hugo Hardies, a naval officer who graduated from the University of Michigan Law School, on December 10, 1960.
 Unfortunately, Bobb was diagnosed with leukemia and died on April 12, 1975.

-While living in Cleveland Heights, Elizabeth “Ibby” Spurr Hardies met and married Fred Ball on July 13, 1986, and moved to Bratenahl Place.
-Fred and Ibby Each had four children.
-Frederick's children were Peter, Susan (Thompson), Mary (Stuart), and Christopher.
-Ibby's children from her previous marriage to Robert Spurr were Stephen, Tony, Sophie, and Sarah.
+Fred and Ibby each had four children.
+Frederick's children from his marriage to Marjorie were Peter, Susan (Thompson), Mary (Stuart), and Christopher.
+Ibby's children from her marriage to Robert Spurr were Stephen, Tony, Sophie, and Sarah.

 Fred and Ibby traveled to Hawaii, Australia, New Zealand, England, Russia, Italy, France, and Switzerland.
 In addition, they traveled throughout the Caribbean on windjammers out of the British West Indie, St. Kitts, and Granada.